Sackitey68/DEVX/README.md

 ### Description

 Welcome to [DEVX](https://symphonious-starlight-40eb30.netlify.app/).
-This project is a frontend landing page built using HTML CSS and JavaScript.
+This project is a frontend responsive landing page built using HTML CSS and JavaScript.